autosapien/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-As a first attempt we created a pipeline that use the image and applied transforms to it (why these are used is explained below)
+As a first attempt we created a pipeline of transforms that uses an image of the road from the drivers perspective as input and applies transforms to it (detailaed explanation after the images)

   greyscale -> gaussian blur -> canny edge detector -> select region of interest -> hough transform

-The transformed image is then superimposed with some alpha on the original image to generate the output.
+The transformed image is then superimposed onto the original image to generate the output that shows what road lines were identified by the system.
 Here are some examples

 ![Hough](static/hough.png)